konradhalas/mimid/README.md

 - easy mock behaviour configuration and verification
 - works with classes and plain functions
 - fully type hinted - it works with IDE's and type checkers
-- clean API, without too much magic
+- clean API - not too much magic

 ## Why not `mock`?